corda/corda/readme.txt

 EOF
  $ g++ -I$JAVA_HOME/include -D_JNI_IMPLEMENTATION_ -c main.cpp -o main.o

+Add -I$JAVA_HOME/include/win32 to the above when building on Windows.

 Step 5: Link the objects produced above to produce the final executable, and optionally strip its symbols.